wp-plugins/social-polls-by-opinionstage/readme.txt

 N/A

 == Changelog ==
+= Version 4.55 =
+  *Added support for Google+ poll login
+  *Fixed a presentation issue with polls and https sites *Fixed issue with poll display on Facebook pages
  = Version 4.5 =
   * Localize polls for Russian and French
   * New design for poll social login dialogue